-ECMWF fields are used as boundary values for our limited area Hirlam model.
-The Hirlam model is run out to 48-hours 4-times per day.
+ECMWF fields are used are boundary values for both of our limited area models viz.
+Hirlam and Harmonie.
+Both models are run out to 54-hours 4-times per day.
+Harmonie is a non-hydrostatic model.

 2.1.3 Derived fields